webplatform/docs/css/properties/margin-left/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
+|High-level issues=Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Sets the left margin of an element.}}
+{{Summary_Section|Sets the left margin of an element.

+The margin-left property specifies the width between the element's left border and the element's outer edge.
+}}
 {{CSS Property
 |Initial value=0
 |Applies to=All elements